 During our tests, we discovered no leaks whatsoever when testing the Windows client.
 And, Hide.me has now released Chrome and Firefox extensions designed to stop WebRTC leaks.
 The killswitch did cut my internet even when the app crashed, this is likely due to the fact that we had the firewall feature switched on.
 Overall an excellent Windows client that works efficiently, but does not unblock BBC iPlayer.

-The Android client provides OpenVPN or IKEv2 encryption.
+The Android VPN client provides OpenVPN or IKEv2 encryption.
 These are strong forms of VPN encryption.
 As is the case on the desktop clients - speeds were fast which means that this client id great for gaming and streaming in privacy.
 And for unblocking content from all around the world.
 A Killswitch is also available.

 We then tested the client for leaks in an incognito window and discovered no WebRTC leaks when using the most recent client either with or without the firefox extension switched on; which is great.

-The iOS client is very similar to the Android client, however, it does implement stronger IKEv2 encryption than its non-mac cousin.
+The iOS VPN client is very similar to the Android client, however, it does implement stronger IKEv2 encryption than its non-mac cousin.
 A killswitch is not available on this platform, either - which is a shame.
 To connect via OpenVPN you will need to use the third-party OpenVPN connect client.

 Cross-platform support.
 Hide.me is now compatible with Android TV, Amazon Fire TV Stick, and Amazon Fire Tablet.

 Automatic WiFi protection: This detects if your device automatically connects to an unsecured WiFi network and offers to connect the VPN to protect you.
 It is great for protecting you from hackers when using public WiFi hotspots.